project-sunbird/open-saber-docs/_posts/2018-09-11-Authorization.md

 Nothing is accessible without Consent.
 So, if by chance, all consent artifacts are deleted, instead of opening up, the Registry will be closed for access.
 Also, one cannot delete a Consent but can only end date it.

 Roles can be simply understood as a way to connect a group of users to consent.
 Role would already be setup externally in the Authentication mechanism.
-Open Saber would expect the User and Role imformation to be present in the JWT as per the OpenID Connect Flow.
+OpenSABER would expect the User and Role imformation to be present in the JWT as per the OpenID Connect Flow.

 ## Ownership assignment
 Following diagram explains how field ownership mappings are dynamically managed.
-Since, OpenSaber vocabulary is extendable, it would be hard to setup ownership everytime a new field is introduced.
+Since, OpenSABER vocabulary is extendable, it would be hard to setup ownership everytime a new field is introduced.
 Rather than that, a combination of consent and simple workflow, would assign ownership of record level fields.

 [![Ownership assignment](/images/ownership-assignment.png)](/images/ownership-assignment.png){:target="_blank"}